 What’s in this article?
-In this article, you will find a step by step guide to getting your business online, as well as several links to trusted service providers and resources.
+In this article, you will find a step by step guide to get your business online, as well as several links to trusted service providers and resources.

 Who is this article for?
 If you are a small business and you are struggling to get your head around how to build an online presence, then keep reading.
-If you are looking for a service that will help you navigate through the online jungle, then please contact Rusty Studios to discuss your online marketing solution.
+If you are looking for a service that will help you navigate through the online jungle, then please contact Rusty Studios and let us help you get your business online.

 Choosing your hosting company